kalisio/offline-sync/packages/feathers-automerge-server/README.md

 The following options are available:

+## Common Options

 - `directory: string`: The directory where the automerge repository data will be stored.
-- `rootDocumentId: string`: The URL/ID of the root document that contains the list of all synchronized documents.
-See [initialization](#initialization) how to create it.
+The root document ID will be automatically stored in a `automerge-server.json` file in this directory.
 - `serverId: string`: A unique identifier for this server instance (used to track data source).
 - `syncServicePath`: The service path where the automerge sync service will be mounted (e.g., 'automerge').
-- `syncServerWsPath?: string`: The websocket path for the local sync server
-- `authenticate: (accessToken: string | null) => Promise<boolean>`: Authenticate an access token that was passed to the connection of the local sync server.
-- `syncServerUrl?: string`: Connect to another remote sync server instead (for server to server synchronization)
-- `getAccessToken?: () => Promise<string>`: Get an access token for the remote sync server.
 - `canAccess: (query: Query, params: Params) => Promise<boolean>`: An async function that controls access to documents based on the query and service call params.
 Called for all operations when a `provider` is present in params (external calls).
 - `initializeDocument`: An async function that initializes document data for a given service path and query.
 Called when creating new documents.
   - Parameters: `servicePath` (string), `query` (Query object), `documents` (array of existing SyncServiceInfo)